 Shipping costs sailing into volatile waters

-Shippers are calling on the government for a regulator for maritime services to help contain shipping cost volatility.
+Shippers are calling on the government for a regulator for ports and shipping to help contain the volatility of shipping costs.

 All in all, shippers estimate that Sri Lankan exporters have lost about 600 twenty foot equivalent units (TEUs) of ship space due to these changes by shipping lines.